linux-rdma/rdma-core/doc/rst/ibqueryerrors.8.in.rst

 **CAUTION** clearing data or error counters will occur regardless of if they are printed or not.
-See **--counters** and **--data** for details on controling which counters are printed.
+See **--counters** and **--data** for details on controlling which counters are printed.

 **--details** include receive error and transmit discard details